Skip to content

 Author: Jamielyn Nye

 Light and tender pumpkin spice cupcakes with a rich and sweet maple cream cheese frosting.
-Easy to make and full of delicious pumpkin flavor!
+This pumpkin cupcake recipe is easy to make and full of delicious fall flavor!

 Servings: 12